Reviews You Can Rely On

 Ease of Use

-The Ender-3 shows its age most clearly in this metric.
-The outdated operation and build quality used to be standard on consumer-level printers circa the early 2010s, and our tester mentioned, “In a way, I feel a vague, fond nostalgia using the old school processes.”
+The Ender-3 shows its age most clearly in its outdated operation and build quality.
+It is more on par with consumer-level printers circa the early 2010s, and our tester mentioned, “In a way, I feel a vague, fond nostalgia using the old school processes.”
 But the frustration so common in those days also came flooding back.

 creality ender-3 - leveling and adjusting the print bed with the classic paper...